OpenProCramMaker/VmBackup/CONTRIBUTING.md

 * The last version where the bug did not exist
 * A list of repeatable steps to replicate the bug

-All issues reported will have to be triaged and prioritised.
+All issues reported will have to be triaged and prioritized.

 Pull requests
 -------------